William Murrill: A Life Changing Event

 For eight months in 1924, Murrill went on another trip to Europe but seemed to disappear; no one was even sure if he was still alive.
 The Garden filled his position; it was later discovered that Murrill had a kidney condition and was actually in a rural French hospital during these eight months, unable to send word back to his wife or the NYBG.
-When he finally returned to New York, Murrill was extremely upset to learn that he had no job.
+When he finally returned to New York, Murrill was upset to learn that he had no job.
 The NYBG, in compensation, gave him a position that was much reduced in both pay and prestige.
 During this time, he was hospitalized intermittently for “nervous instabilities and physical exhaustion”.
 His wife, feeling neglected, divorced him during this time.
 Heartbroken and professionally dissatisfied, he then returned to his home state of Virginia to live in a log cabin, financially and mentally troubled.

 Little was known about Murrill’s whereabouts until, in 1926, George F Weber, a mycologist and plant pathologist from University of Florida, was visiting a Gainesville resort called the Tin Can Tourist Camp along with his wife.
 In the recreation hall, they came across an unkempt and haggard, yet “tall, robust, dignified, pleasant stranger providing a piano concert for the transient tourists”.
 Weber soon recognized the stranger as none other than Murrill.
 It came to light later that Murrill had been frequently visiting Florida over the past years during the winter to collect mushrooms.